splunk/splunk-operator/test/README.md

 1. cd ./test/{specific-test} folder
 2. ginkgo -v -progress --operator-image=localhost:5000/splunk/splunk-operator:latest --splunk-image=localhost:5000/splunk/splunk:latest

-### Circleci pipeline
+### Github actions

+Smoke and integration tests will run on Github actions.
+This tests can be triggered on schedule or after a certain event occur depending of the content of the workflow files.
-The circleci config.xml file will also run the integration tests when merging to manager branch.
-By default, the pipeline workflow will deploy a KIND cluster and run the tests against it.
-To run the test againsts the EKS cluster, you will need to define the following project environment variables in the circleci console AWS_ACCESS_KEY_ID
+To run the tests on different clusters platforms, you will need to define the following project environment variables.
+For AWS:
+AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
-CLUSTER_PROVIDER=[eks|kind]
+CLUSTER_PROVIDER=[eks]
 ECR_REGISTRY

+For Azure:
+STORAGE_ACCOUNT
+STORAGE_ACCOUNT_KEY
+CLUSTER_PROVIDER=[azure]

 ## Writing tests